Password Management Best Practices

 Default Credentials and Embedded Secrets

-A different but equally serious password problem exists on the systems side: default credentials and hardcoded secrets.
+Default and hardcoded credentials are among the easiest vulnerabilities for attackers to exploit, and the 2023 Verizon DBIR found that default credentials were a factor in 21% of web application attacks. default credentials and hardcoded secrets.
 Many systems ship with default passwords—think of the default admin credentials for a router or a database.
 These are typically weak and well-known.
 In production environments, these defaults should be changed immediately.
 They frequently are not.

 Similarly, developers often embed credentials in code—database passwords, API keys, authentication tokens—to make development easier.
 These hardcoded secrets are intended to be temporary but frequently make it into production.
 A developer checks in credentials as a stopgap while troubleshooting an issue, intends to remove them later, and forgets.
 The code gets deployed.
 Credentials are now in production systems and source code repositories.